-The reasons cited included embarrassment, being unaware of available food support and the belief that others needed it more than them.
+Thereasons cited included embarrassment, being unaware of available food support and the belief that others needed it more than them.

-The study said: "There was significant disenchantment with food support, perhaps because food assistance cannot be a long-term solution to food insecurity if the root cause is income-related."
+The study said: "There was significant

+Those who were food-insecure were more likely to be in the high-risk body mass index group.
+They were also likelier to report negative emotions.
+TNP FILE PHOTO disenchantment with food support, perhaps because food assistance cannot be a long-term solution to food insecurity if the root cause is income-related."

-Another finding was that those who were food-insecure were more likely to be in the high-risk body mass index (BMI) category, and more likely to report negative emotions, indicating negative effects both physically and mentally.
+Another finding was that those who were food-insecure were more likely to be in the high-risk body mass index (BMI) category and more likely to report negative emotions, indicating negative effects both physically and mentally.

-The authors made several recommendations to address the issue because the percentage of households that are food-insecure cannot be overlooked, they said.
+The authors made several recommendations to address the issue because the percentage of households that are food-insecure cannot be overlooked, they said

-To boost food support, they suggested more strategic coordination in providing food support to families that need it.
+To boost support, they suggested more strategic coordination in providing food support to families that need it.
 "Geographical mapping of areas where vulnerable households reside can aid in identifying food-insecure neighbourhoods and informing food aid organisations."

-At the national level, there can be more strategic coordination of food support involving multi-sector partnerships between the Government, non-profit and private sectors, it added.
+At the national level, there can be more strategic coordination of food support involving multi-sector partnerships among the Government, non-profit and private sectors, it added.